-Chicago & North Western Peninsula Division combines a carefully researched history of the railroad's facilities, equipment, and operations with over 300 Black and White and Color photographs of trains, stations, and servicing facilities.
+Chicago & North Western Peninsula Division combines a carefully researched history of the railroad's facilities, equipment, and operations with over 300 B&W and Color photographs of trains, stations, and servicing facilities.
 Detailed photo captions explain the operation of the railroad from Green Bay through Escanaba to Ishpeming, and from Powers through Iron Mountain to Watersmeet, with a special focus on the Escanaba ore docks, industries and mines served in on-line communities, and the operation of passenger trains.

 Introduction, pp. 5-7;